 Continue the Self-Care Conversation

-Obviously, the importance of hand-washing doesn’t stop after the pre-school years and elementary school-aged kids still need gentle reminders.
-Additionally, early elementary is about the age when kids take the lead in brushing their own teeth but still will need reminders to brush twice a day, along with a trusted caregiver checking in to ensure they are continuing good brushing and flossing habits.
+Obviously, the importance of hand-washing doesn’t stop after pre-school—almost every kid still needs gentle reminders.
+Additionally, early elementary is about the age when kids take the lead in brushing their own teeth but older kids might still need reminders to brush twice a day.
 Find more tips on good oral care habits here.
-You can also take a trip to one of the family-orientated dentistries in your area.
-Mine is Dentist Marlborough, they make us feel so welcome and the kids love them!
-(Which is a life-saver!)

 According to Scholastic, only 54 percent of younger teens know OTC medicine can be dangerous.
 They mistakenly think OTC drugs are safer because you don’t need a doctor’s prescription to get them.

-Ahh…the tween years.
-Jackson and Dylan are at the age when self-care is starting to become important to them.
-As they start to show interest, this is the perfect time to help encourage them to take the lead in their own self-care while gently reminding them of a few things.
+Ahh…the teen years.
+Jackson and Dylan are at the age when self-care is important to them.
+This is the perfect time to help encourage them to take the lead in their own self-care while gently reminding them of a few things.

 Teach Them How to Swallow Pills